-DES PLAINES, IL—First-year seminarian, George Turner, 23, confirmed Friday that—if necessary—he could easily step in to take over Rev. Gary Price as Senior Pastor at Covenant Presbyterian.
+DES PLAINES, IL - First-year seminarian George Turner, 23, confirmed Monday that, if necessary, he could "easily" step in to take over Rev. Gary Price as Senior Pastor at Covenant Presbyterian.

 Turner realized it probably wouldn't be that hard as he sat through Rev. Price's Easter sermon over break during his first semester at his divinity school.

-“Well, it’s not that he’s a bad preacher”, Turner hedged, “but I don’t know how well he’d do in my preaching class nowadays”, noting that since he had been in ministry for more than 20 years, it had been a while since Price had received his Master of Divinity.
+"Well, it's not that the Reverend is a bad preacher," Turner hedged, "but I don't know how well he'd do in my preaching class nowadays," noting that since he had been in ministry for more than 20 years, it had been a while since Price had received his Master of Divinity.

 Citing the influence of the last 6 weeks of course readings, Turner even began to critique Price's outdated theology.
 "I doubt he even knows how indebted his preaching is to Western, rationalistic, foundationalism and Plato's Gnostic philosophy."